Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-Squatting – is the practice of arbitrarily inhabiting abandoned or unoccupied buildings without the owner's permission.
-People who squat are called squatters.
-For some it is a forced need due to homelessness, for others – is a political act or lifestyle.
+Squatting is the practice of unlawfully occupying abandoned or unoccupied buildings without the owner's permission.
+People who engage in squatting are called squatters.
+For some, it is a forced necessity due to homelessness, while for others, it is a political act or a lifestyle.

 The roots of squatting go back centuries.
-Even in the Middle Ages, peasants could seize free lands that were not cultivated and inhabit them.
-In the 19th century, a similar practice existed in the USA, when colonists and immigrants arbitrarily settled on unoccupied lands, which were later even legalized.
+Even in the Middle Ages, peasants could seize unworked lands and inhabit them.
+In the 19th century, a similar practice existed in the USA, where colonists and settlers unlawfully settled on unoccupied lands, which were later even legalized.

 In the 20th century, squatting became an important social movement.
-After World War II, thousands of people were left homeless in Europe and the United States, so they began to occupy abandoned houses.
-But the squatter movement gained the greatest momentum in the 1960s and 70s, when it was actively supported by anarchists, punks, left-wing radicals and subcultures fighting against consumer society.
+After World War II, thousands of people in Europe and the USA were left homeless, leading them to occupy abandoned houses.
+However, the squatter movement gained the most momentum in the 1960s and 70s, when it was actively supported by anarchists, punks, left radicals, and subcultures fighting against consumer society.

-Among squatters, several main groups can be distinguished:
+Among squatters, several main groups can be identified:

-- Homeless womenwho are just looking for a roof over their heads.
+- Homeless people who are simply looking for a roof over their heads.

-- Activists, which oppose the housing crisis and inequality.
+- Activists who oppose the housing crisis and inequality.

-- Anarchists and anti-capitalistswhich use squats for autonomous life outside the market economy.
+- Anarchists and anti-capitalists who use squats for autonomous living outside the market economy.

-Squats often turn into alternative centers of culture –, they open galleries, music stages, theaters, and also hold lectures and discussions about society and politics.
+Often, squats turn into alternative cultural centers – galleries, music stages, theaters are opened in them, and lectures and discussions about society and politics are held.

-Squatting exists all over the world, but in some cities it has gained special popularity:
+Squatting exists all over the world, but it has gained particular popularity in some cities:

-- Amsterdam (Netherlands) <TAG1> in the 1980s, thousands of squats operated here, which became part of city life.
+- Amsterdam (Netherlands) – in the 1980s, thousands of squats operated here, becoming part of urban life.
 In 2010, the authorities banned squatting, but the movement did not disappear.

-- Berlin (Germany) <TAG1> after the fall of the Berlin Wall, many abandoned buildings appeared in the city, which were taken over by squatters.
-Some of them have turned into famous art spaces, for example, Tacheles.
+- Berlin (Germany) – after the fall of the Berlin Wall, many abandoned buildings appeared in the city, which were occupied by squatters.
+Some of them turned into well-known art spaces, such as Tacheles.

-- London (Great Britain) <TAG1> since the 1960s, London has become the capital of European squatting.
-Even famous musicians like Joe Strummer from The Clash started out in squatting.
-In 2012, England passed a law that made housing squatting a criminal offense.
+- London (United Kingdom) – since the 1960s, London has become the capital of European squatting.
+Even famous musicians like Joe Strummer from The Clash started their lives in squats.
+In 2012, a law was passed in England that made residential squatting a criminal offense.

-- Barcelona (Spain) <TAG1> squatter movement is very strong here.
-Some squats, such as Can Vies, have become centers of public life.
+- Barcelona (Spain) – the squatter movement here is very strong.
+Some squats, such as Can Vies, have become centers of community life.

-- Copenhagen (Denmark) <TAG1> The famous free commune of Christiania, founded in 1971, is the most famous squat in the world.
+- Copenhagen (Denmark) – the famous free town of Christiania, founded in 1971, is the most well-known squat in the world.

 Squatting in Ukraine

 In Ukraine, the phenomenon of squatting also exists, although it is less developed than in Western Europe.
-After the collapse of the USSR, many industrial buildings, factories and dormitories were left without owners.
-There were attempts to create cultural squats in Kyiv, Kharkiv and Lviv, where concerts, exhibitions and film screenings were held.
-The most famous case is the – art center «Pasika» in Kyiv, which operated in an abandoned building.
+After the collapse of the USSR, many industrial buildings, factories, and dormitories were left without owners.
+In Kyiv, Kharkiv, and Lviv, there have been attempts to create cultural squats where concerts, exhibitions, and film screenings were held.
+The most famous case is the art center "Pasika" in Kyiv, which operated in an abandoned building.

 Is squatting legal?

-The legal status of squatting varies by country.
-In the Netherlands, the UK and Germany, laws have tightened in recent years and squatters are now often evicted.
+The legal status of squatting depends on the country.
+In the Netherlands, the United Kingdom, and Germany, laws have tightened in recent years, and squatters are often evicted.
 At the same time, in some cities, local authorities negotiate with squatters and grant them legal status.
-For example, in Berlin some squats have become official housing cooperatives.
+For example, in Berlin, some squats have become official housing cooperatives.

 This post doesn't have any additions from the author yet.